+7.2.
 Recommendations for health/medical professionals

-- Training medical professionals and other healthcare providers about substance use disorders to enable screening and detection of substance use disorders and behavioral addictions at the primary/emergency care level. - Every patient who visits any health center or tertiary care center and has any of the above listed addiction habits should be counseled by the doctor at first instance and necessary referral should be provided by a psychiatrist in case a need arises. - Greater utilization of brief intervention and referral to the treatment of patients encountered in the medical setting who have problematic substance use at the primary level of care. - Optimum utilization of online training mechanisms for the training of medical professionals about substance use disorders and behavioral addictions.
-As a long-term goal, incorporate the Ministry of Health and Family Welfareapproved addiction psychiatry curriculum at the MBBS level. - Enable provision of basic treatment of substance use disorders and behavioral addictions at the primary care level. - Making a basket of services available to cater to the different needs of the population. - Greater access to treatment services like opioid substitution treatment for those who need such treatment. - Integrate psychosocial rehabilitation with medical treatment of patients with substance use disorders. - Training about addictive disorders at postgraduate levels in mental health and allied disciplines.
+- Training medical professionals and other healthcare providers about substance use disorders to enable screening and detection of substance use disorders and behavioural addictions at primary/emergency care level. - Every patient who visits any health centre or tertiary care centre and has any of the above listed addiction habit should be counselled by the doctor at first instance and necessary referral from a psychiatrist in case need arise. - Greater utilization of brief intervention and referral to treatment of patients encountered in the medical setting who have problematic substance use at the primary level of care. - Optimum utilization of online training mechanisms for the training of medical professionals about substance use disorders and behavioural addictions.
+As a long-

+- term goal, incorporate the Ministry of Health and Family Welfare approved addiction psychiatry curriculum at the MBBS level. - Enable provision of basic treatment of substance use disorders and behavioural addictions at the primary care level. - Making a basket of services available to cater to the different needs of the population. - Greater access to treatment services like opioid substitution treatment for those who need such treatment. - Integrate psychosocial rehabilitation with medical treatment of patients with substance use disorders. - Training about addictive disorders at postgraduate levels in mental health and allied disciplines.

-Suggestions to create awareness among general public, NGOs, and community stakeholders
+7.3.
+Suggestions to create awareness among general public, NGOs, Community stake holders

-- Enhancing the awareness about substance use and the harms associated with it at the school and college levels.
-This includes not only medical harms and health deterioration but also mental health concerns and social consequences of substance use disorders. - Strengthening, implementation and monitoring of "Nasha Mukt Bharat Abhiyaan" could hold promise in preventive aspects. - Initiate workplace interventions for substance use problems in the workforce. - Sensitizing teachers in educational institutions about substance use for early identification and referral.
+- Enhancing the awareness about substances of use and the harms associated with them at the school and college levels.
+This includes not only medical harms and health deterioration, but also mental health concerns and social consequences of substance use disorders. - Strengthening, implementation and monitoring of "Nasha Mukt Bharat Abhiyaan" could hold promise in preventive aspects. - Initiate workplace interventions for substance use problems in the work force. - Sensitising teachers in educational institutions about substance use for early identification, and referral - Target school and college students towards enhancing prosocial behaviours, to reduce substance use experimentation.

-Figure 9: Key thrusts at policy, professional, and awareness levels.
+The Key thrusts at policy, professional and awareness levels are given in Figure 9